NotTHDAnh/FdashCard/README.md

 ### 1. Create the database

-A database creation script is already included in the project:
+A database creation script is included in:

 ```text
 database/create_database.sql